Help & Advice Articles, Videos and How-to-Guides

 Check Your Tenancy Agreement

-There may be terms in your tenancy agreement that mean your landlord is responsible for the dealing with dampness, regardless of the cause.
+There may be terms in your tenancy agreement that mean your landlord is responsible for dealing with dampness, regardless of the cause.

 1. Contact Landlord